F-1 Status

 the International Student Affairs Coordinator and issued a new I-20 indicating the

-student has been approved for a reduced course load
+student has been approved for a reduced course load BEFORE dropping below a

 full course of study.
 Otherwise, the student has violated the F-1 student status